ZakisM/bl3_save_edit/README.md

 The editor will make backups for you before saving your files but I recommend you make your own backups just in case.

+# Building from scratch

+Clone the project and run

+`cargo build`

+Or for a release optimized build run

+`cargo build --release`

 # Credits

 Huge credits to apocalyptech for their editor at https://github.com/apocalyptech/bl3-cli-saveedit.
 The majority of this